WeblateOrg/weblate/docs/admin/upgrade.rst

 * There are several new checks included in the :setting:`CHECK_LIST`.
 * There are several updated and new dependencies.
 * Sentry is now supported through modern Sentry SDK instead of Raven, please adjust your configuration to use new :setting:`SENTRY_DSN`.
+* There are new addons, you might want to include them in case you modified the :setting:`WEBLATE_ADDONS`.

 .. seealso:: :ref:`generic-upgrade-instructions`